 To answer the question “how does astrology work?” we start with the concept of synchronicity, the idea that 2 seemingly unrelated events can be tied together when meaning is ascribed to them.
 Without meaning, those two events can appear random or coincidental, but when meaning is ascribed, it can often feel like things click into place and begin to make sense.
 That meaning, in astrological terms, is the shared experience between what is happening on a planetary level, and what is happening internally in our lives, which then becomes manifested in external events.
 It’s an invisible thread that connects each of us to the cosmos in our own unique and personal way.

 Most people know their “sign” (aka Sun Sign) without fully understanding its meaning or the full context of their personal astrology.
 This Astrology Guide goes beyond “sun-sign astrology” and aims to fill out your understanding of how astrology works by delving deep into the rich information not just about your sun sign, but also the planetary positions, astrology elements, astrology houses, astrological aspects, and returns and ways to understand all of the descriptive and predictive aspects of your natal chart, all of which work together to put meaning to those synchronicities at work in your life.
+This comprehensive Astrology Guide goes into each of these areas and also links to specialized astrology resources like podcasts, infographics, calculators, and even this astrology cheat sheet, should you wish to dive deeper into any topic.
 At the very minimum, you should gain an appreciation for your Sun Sign, Rising Sign, and Moon Sign, as this combination of planetary influences will more accurately describe you than your Sun sign by itself.

 While many of us are familiar with Western astrology, the East has a rich astrological tradition as well.
 The two most well-known astrological traditions of the East are Chinese and Vedic astrology.
 Vedic astrology is lunar-based.
 Chinese astrology is a lunar-solar hybrid.
 Click here to learn more about Eastern Astrology and the Chinese Zodiac.